RosettaCommons/documentation/rosetta_basics/scoring/NC-scorefunction-info.md

 ### Net charge control score term (netcharge)
 Creator Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory

 This score term penalizes deviations from a desired net charge during design.
-Like aa_composition, it can be appended to a scoring function like talaris2014 or ref2015.
+Like aa\_composition, it can be appended to a scoring function like talaris2014 or ref2015.
 The term can operate on the whole pose or on selected sub-regions, where the selection is controlled with a residue selector.
 This allows a user to specify, for example, that a pose should have a net neutral charge, but a binding pocket with a net negative charge (-1 or less) and a protein-protein interaction region with a net charge of exactly +2.
 Full documentation is available [[here|NetChargeEnergy]].

+### Voids penaty score term (voids_penalty)
+Creator Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory

+This score term penalizes packer solutions that have buried cavities or voids.
+This is another design-centric score term that is not pairwise decomposible, but is fast to compute and fast to update during the simulated annealing search performed by the packer.
+This means that it can guide the packer to packed solutions with few buried voids.
+Full documenatation is available [[here|VoidsPenaltyEnergy]].

 ### Penalty function for aspartimide-promoting sequences (aspartimide_penalty)
 Creator: Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory